dirkelko/ui5conWorkshop/exercises/ex4/README.md

 ```

 ## Exercise 4.2 - Implement your own filter bar delegate
-Like for the MDC Table we also have to provide a filter bar delegate for the MDC FilterBar to describe the property infos of our model.
+Like for the `sap.ui.mdc.Table` we also have to provide a filter bar delegate for the `sap.ui.mdc.FilterBar` to describe the property infos of our model.
-Create in the **delegate** folder of your project a new file **FilterBar.delegate.js** and implement the `fetchProperties` method to tell the filter bar the metadata of the `countryId` of our building model has.
+Create in the ***delegate*** folder of your project a new file ***FilterBar.delegate.js*** and implement the `fetchProperties` method to tell the filter bar the metadata of the `countryId` property of our building model.

 ***valuehelp/webapp/delegate/FilterBar.delegate.js***